EU law targets Big Tech over hate speech, disinformation

 These systems will be standardized so that they will work the same way on any online platform.

+Germany’s justice minister said the rules would safeguard freedom of speech online by ensuring sites can be made to review decisions on deleting posts.
+At the same time, they'll be required to prevent their platforms being misused, said Marco Buschmann.

+“Death threats, aggressive insults and incitement to violence aren’t expressions of free speech but rather attacks on free and open discourse,” he said.

-The tech giants have been lobbying furiously in Brussels to water down the EU rules.
+Tech companies, which had furiously lobbied Brussels to water down the legislation, responded cautiously.

-Google said in a statement on Friday that it looks forward to “working with policymakers to get the remaining technical details right to ensure the law works for everyone.”
+Google said it looks forward to “working with policymakers to get the remaining technical details right to ensure the law works for everyone.”
 Amazon referred to a blog post from last year that said it welcomed measures that enhance trust in online services.
-Facebook didn’t respond to requests for comment.
+Facebook and TikTok didn’t respond to requests for comment.

-The Digital Services Act would ban ads targeted at minors, as well as ads targeted at users based on their gender, ethnicity and sexual orientation.
-It would also ban deceptive techniques companies use to nudge people into doing things they didn’t intend to, such as signing up for services that are easy to opt into, but hard to decline.
+The Digital Services Act bans ads targeted at minors, as well as ads targeted at users based on their gender, ethnicity or sexual orientation.
+It also bans deceptive techniques companies use to nudge people into doing things they didn’t intend to, such as signing up for services that are easy to opt into, but hard to decline.

 To show they’re making progress on limiting these practices, tech companies would have to carry out annual risk assessments of their platforms.